ModelOriented/hstats/cran-comments.md

-# Re-submission: hstats 1.2.0
+# Re-submission: hstats 1.2.1

-Moving the github repo has left some old links in the NEWS file.
-This is fixed here.

-# Original message

-Hello CRAN

-This release mainly updates the new repository ("ModelOriented" of TU Warcaw instead of my personal one), and adds Prof Biecek as co-author.
+This is a small update, fixing a wrong ORCID.

 ## Local checks